maksanm/DoubleEncryptingSystem/README.md

 # Double encrypting client-server application
-Solution prepered as a part of recruitment process.
-The task was to create the client writing encrypted message to database using `SQL`-query and the server using `Entity Framework` with endpoint returning decrypted message by key.
-I've used `AES`-encrypting during saving message to database and `RSA` to encrypt message id and `AES`-key to be processed by the server.
+Solution prepared as a part of recruitment process.
+The task was to create the client (console app) writing encrypted message to database using `SQL`-query and the server using `Entity Framework` with endpoint returning decrypted message by key.
+I've used `AES` encryption during saving message to database and `RSA` to encrypt message id and `AES` key to be processed by the server.

 ## Update 15.03.2022
 Implemented working solution.